|

 4.3.1 Policy principles

-QUT is committed to developing graduates who can contribute effectively as citizens, leaders in the wider community, and competent professionals within their chosen discipline.
-Employers of QUT graduates need to be confident that graduates will demonstrate employment-related skills as well as disciplinary expertise and be capable of dealing effectively with new situations.
-Graduates, in turn, need to be confident in their understanding and articulation of their capability development, and their preparedness for a challenging and dynamic future.
+QUT is committed to developing graduates who will thrive in changing and volatile environments over the long term, contribute productively as individuals and in teams and combine depth in professional knowledge with broad perspectives based on exposure to new ideas and different cultures.
+Industry, the professions and the community need to be confident that graduates will have employability skills as well as disciplinary expertise and be prepared to effectively contribute to an ever changing environment.
+Graduates, in turn, need to be confident in articulating and demonstrating their capabilities and their preparedness for a challenging and dynamic future.

 4.3.2 Policy outcomes